Oklahoma town's Valentine's dance canceled by 1970s-era law

 "I'm sorry, but the law is the law," Kinney told NBC News.
 "Law enforcement does not have the right to pick and choose with laws they are going to enforce, no matter how ridiculous they are."

-Joni Insabela, who owns the venue and helped organize the dance, said she had no choice but to cancel the bash.
+Joni Insabella, who owns the venue and helped organize the dance, said she had no choice but to cancel the bash.

 The tempest in this tiny town that has made Kinney, as she put it, "infamous," began when she posted a question on Facebook asking if the ordinance was still in place.
 She insists she wasn't trying to spoil anybody's fun.